nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Installation

-Firstly you have to install the module:
+Firstly you have to install the required package:

 ```bash
 $ npm install --save @nestjs/swagger